lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

-    Only pairwise interaction between atoms of
-    identical type were assigned.
+    As previously, only pairwise interaction between atoms of identical type were assigned.
 By default, LAMMPS calculates the pair coefficients for the interactions between atoms of different types (i and j) by using geometrical